Perezented/Bit-Flipper/README.md

 Tiny Python web app showing numbers as binary bits grouped into 8-bit bytes with neon styling and animations.

 Modes
-- Bit count → bytes (default): interpret the input as a number of bits and convert to bytes (floor(bits / 8)).
+- Bits and bytes (default): interpret the input as a number of bits and convert to bytes (floor(bits / 8)).
 Example: "1024" (bits) becomes 128 bytes — 128 byte-grids all fully lit.
 - Binary: interpret the input as a regular integer and render its canonical binary grouped into 8-bit bytes.
 Example: "1024" (value) becomes two bytes: 0x04 0x00.

 E2E tests (Playwright)